cquinn/ponyc/proposals/packages.md

 Most Go developers don't like the import rewriting, and the whole vendoring approach has its pros and cons.
 The Go community is currently working on a proposal to standardize the godeps format and the mechanism that vendored packages are referenced by the compiler.
 This would allow vendoring to be used without import rewriting, and maybe allow for non-vendored packages.

 But, I think defining one higher level of containment for packages could simplify this complexity.
 This could be a new level of grouping above package, like a `project`, `bundle` (or `satchel`... is that too cute?), where packages were always contained within a bundle, and each bundle had exactly one remote repo defined.
-The bundle name would just be the first segment of the package path which would be used locally by the compiler.
+The bundle name would just be the first segment of the package path which would be used by the compiler for local path lookup.

 Then the imported bundles could be defined in a project-level `project.yaml` (or json, etc) which would describe the name to repo URL mapping, as well as the version (range?) to retrieve.
 Here's an example: